ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 ## `regex`

-The `regex` atomic rule will match the AST node by its text against a Rust regular expression.
+The `regex` atomic rule searches the node's full text, including its children, using a Rust regular expression.
+A match anywhere in the text satisfies the rule; use `^` and `$` to match the entire text.

 ```yaml
 rule: